goeiebook/creativelab/narrative.md

     JSON.stringify(boardState));
 ```

 But setting the rain flag to true did not appear to have any effect.
-I did not examine the issue any further.
+I did not examine the subject further.

 ---